peytondmurray/pycone/analysis/equations.typ

 == Modeling

-This part focuses on coming up with reasonable values of the rate parameter $c_(mu, i)$.
+This part focuses on coming up with reasonable expressions of the rate parameter $c_(mu, i)$.
+Fundamentally I think that the expected number of cones should be determined entirely by what resources are available to produce them.
-A few months ago when I started looking at this, we talked a lot about

 === Three years preceeding model

-This model assumes that the energy available to produce cones are mostly gathered from average temperatures in specific windows in the three years preceeding the cone crop, with effectively no contribution from years before that.
+This model assumes that the energy available to produce cones is mostly gathered from average temperatures in specific windows in the three years preceeding the cone crop, with no contribution from years before that.
 As a proxy for Photosynthetically Active Radiation (PAR) we instead use temperature (since that's the data we have), and make the assumption that the two are proportional.
 Under that assumption we can write down the expected number of cones:

 $
 c_(mu, i) = c_0 + alpha_0 angle.l T angle.r_(i - l_0, w_0) + alpha_1 angle.l T angle.r_(i - l_1, w_1) + alpha_2 angle.l T angle.r_(i - l_2, w_2) - c_(i - l_3)
 $

-where e.g. $angle.l T angle.r_(i - l_k, w_j)$ denotes the moving average of the temperature $T$ over
+where $angle.l T angle.r_(i - l_k, w_k)$ denotes the moving average of the
-a window of size $2w_j + 1$ days surrounding the day $i - l_k$.
-Here, the $alpha_k$ are fit
+temperature $T$ over a window of size $2w_k + 1$ days surrounding the day $i - l_k$.
-parameters which determine the relative importance of each year's sunlight contribution to the stand's energy reserves. $c_0$ is the initial energy reserves of the stand at the beginning of our observations. $c_(i-l_3)$ is the lagged cone count from $l_3$ days in the past.
+Here, the $alpha_k$ are fit parameters which determine the relative importance of each year's sunlight contribution to the stand's energy reserves. $c_0$ is the initial energy reserves of the stand at the beginning of our observations, $c_(i-l_3)$ is the lagged cone count from $l_3$ days in the past.

-= Priors
+==== Priors

 I chose some prior probability distributions based on what I know about cone production.
-These characterize the epistemic uncertainty about our model parameters:
+These characterize the epistemic uncertainty about our model parameters prior to observing any data:

 #figure(
     table(